 Whole-grain pasta tends to have a chewier texture than white pasta, which some people prefer.
 But if you’re having trouble making the switch, start by trying half white pasta and half wheat.
-Or, you can start out with one of the whole-grain/white flour blends that are now available at the supermarket.
+Or, you can start out with one of the whole-grain/white flour blends that are available at the supermarket.
 They’re less chewy than 100 percent whole-grain varieties, but they still offer more nutrition than traditional white pasta.

-Brown RiceJust like whole-grain pasta, brown rice is much more nutritious than its white form.
+Just like whole-grain pasta, brown rice is much more nutritious than its white form.
 But it does take longer to cook than white rice.

 Long-grain brown rice cooks up fluffier than the short-grain varieties.
 Many times, you’ll find this rice in stores just called “long grain.”
 Some special varieties of long-grain rice are called Basmati, Texmati, Carolina and Jasmine.
 Short-grain varieties include sushi and Calrose.

 If you’ve bought a particular brand of rice, you should follow the instructions on the back of the bag or box.
-If you’ve bought brown rice from a bulk bin, just remember “two to one”: two cups boiling water to one cup of rice.
-That amount will make three cups of cooked rice, which is six one-half cup servings.
+If you’ve bought brown rice from a bulk bin, just remember “two to one”: two cups boiling water and one cup of rice will make about three cups of cooked rice.
 (The ratio of water to rice for short-grain brown rice is 2.25 cups water to one cup rice.)

-Article copyright © 2014 American Heart Association.
+Article copyright © 2015 American Heart Association.
 This recipe is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.